Mazurco066/confere-backend-challenge/README.md

 A NodeJS app developed by [@Mazurco066](https://github.com/Mazurco066).

+This API consists in a minimalist version of Payment Service Provider (PSP).

 ## Libraries and Structure

-A Job application app using the functional programming paradigm, there aere some libs i used:
+A Job application app using the functional programming paradigm, there are libs that I used:

 * **Ramda**
 * **MongoDb**